-It's my understanding (correct us if we're wrong - not looking it up) that to label a product as organic, it needs to be certified by one of the organizations?
-Anyway, we couldn't find any independent organization that lists Espoma potting mix as organic.
+It’s my understanding (correct us if we’re wrong – not looking it up) that to label a product as organic, it needs to be certified by one of the organizations.
+We couldn’t find any independent organization listing Espoma potting mix as organic.

 But we will take their word on it.
 We trust the Espoma brand.

 Unlike the Home Microgreens potting mix, Espoma potting mix is peat moss based.
 We aren’t a fan of peat moss.
 But as you saw in the video, the Espoma mix wet nicely.
 There was a little ponding, but it soaked in quickly.
 Maybe because it was already slightly moist; we aren’t sure.